 It was during that brief time period that the pilots also made an unexplained 180-degree turn in the sky while the plane dropped from an altitude of 14,000 feet down to 7,000 feet, heading away from Dobbins AFB and back towards Cedartown, GA.
 The flight controller at the Hampton Control Center, who minutes earlier had turned control of Flight 242 over to the Atlanta Approach Control at Hartsfield International Airport, said that he thought the pilot was going to try and make a forced landing on the 4,000 foot runway at Cornelius Moore Airport in Cedartown, because it was only four miles away.

-At that very same moment Robert St. Martin, the controller at Hartsfield, testified that he felt helpless as he watched the powerless aircraft on his radar make the unexplained change of course during the communications blackout, saying “I watched the aircraft heading westbound and nobody was talking to him.”
+At that very same moment Robert St. Martin, the controller at Hartsfield, testified that he had felt helpless as he watched the powerless aircraft on his radar make the unexplained change of course during the communications blackout, saying “I watched the aircraft heading westbound and nobody was talking to him.”
 The FAA later stated that the DC-9 could have reached Dobbins if the pilots had not made that 180-degree turn.

 But when flight radio communications were re-established, the Hartsfield control tower ordered the aircraft to turn back towards Dobbins AFB.
 St. Martin, who was now handling the powerless DC-9 from Hartsfield, admitted during testimony that he was not familiar with the Cedartown airport because it was located just outside of the forty mile radius that comprised his range of responsibility.
 Tragically, the Hampton controller never relayed the crucial information concerning the alternate runway located nearby at Cornelius Moore to either party.
 “We did not have control of the aircraft,” he said, “Hartsfield had control of the aircraft.”
 Just minutes later, the plane crashed and burned in rural New Hope, GA.